 Review on The Royal Oak

-Inside, it has all the familiar Country Living trappings – a snug with a wood-burning stove, dark polished floorboards, rich fabrics – and there's a sprawling garden outside complete with a pétanque 'piste' and a sunny terrace.
+Proudly billed as a 'local pub for local people', the Royal Oak at Bovingdon Green near Marlow is out of the same multi-award winning Home Counties' stable as The Alford Arms, Frithsden.
+Scooping The Good Pub Guide 'County Dining Pub of the Year' 2014 award, the fourth year in a row, it's a delightful whitewashed village hostelry, and inside it has all the familiar Country Living trappings – a snug with a wood-burning stove, dark polished floorboards, rich fabrics ; there's also a sprawling garden outside complete with a pétanque 'piste' and a sunny terrace.

-To drink there are real ales from the local Rebellion Brewery in Marlow, plus a short, sharp wine list with everything available by the glass.
+Also check out the Royal Oak's famous homemade Marlow venison sausages (which often crop up in a 'toad') and don't miss homely desserts such as cinnamon-spiced apple and custard crumble or banana and walnut whip ripple cheesecake.
+To drink there are real ales from the local Rebellion Brewery in Marlow, plus a short, sharp list of totally European wines with everything available by the glass.

 Congratulations to the Salisbury group for also picking up the prestigious Pub Group of the Year in the Good Pub Guide 2014.